 Founder and Editor In Chief

-Natalie Solmer moved to Indianapolis in 2004 and worked as a grocery store florist for 13 years.
-She is now a poet, mother, and adjunct professor at Ivy Tech Community College and IUPUI.
+Natalie Solmer is a poet, mother, and Assistant Professor of English at Ivy Tech Community College.
 She has a BS in horticulture from Clemson University (with a minor in poetry), and an MFA from Butler University.
 She is a former reader for Booth: A Journal and also teaches classes at the Indiana Writers Center.
-She has poetry published or forthcoming from places such as Willow Springs, Cimarron Review, Chicago Quarterly Review, Glass: A Journal of Poetry and Yes, Poetry.
+She has poetry published or forthcoming from places such as Willow Springs, Cimarron Review, North American Review, Pleiades, Glass: A Journal of Poetry and Yes, Poetry.
 Find her at nataliesolmer.com

 Brianna Pike is an Associate Professor of English at Ivy Tech Community College.
 She received her MA from the University of North Texas and her MFA from Murray State University.
 Her poems have appeared in So to Speak, Connotation Press, New Madrid, Gravel,Heron Tree, and Mojave River Review among others.
 She lives in Indianapolis with her husband & son.
 She blogs at https://briannajaepike.wordpress.com/.
 Find her on Twitter @BriPike.

 Jen Bingham writes fiction, poetry, and creative nonfiction.
 She’s had pieces published in McSweeney’s, The Rumpus, Midwestern Gothic, Punchnel’s, and The Indianapolis Star, among others.
 She has a B.A. in English Literature with a Creative Writing minor from Indiana University.
 She currently lives in Indianapolis, Indiana.